google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 ```

-Similar to JPEGs, it's possible to notice compression artefacts in our output.
+Similar to JPEGs, it's possible to notice compression artifacts in our output.
 Evaluate what quality setting makes sense for your own images.
 Imagemin-webp can
 also be used to encode lossless quality WebP images (supporting 24-bit color and
 full transparency) by passing `lossless: true` to options: